bloominstituteoftechnology/node-auth1-project/README.md

 ### Task 1: Project Setup and Submission

 Your assignment page on Canvas should contain instructions for submitting this project.
-If you are still unsure, reach out to Lambda Staff.
+If you are still unsure, reach out to School Staff.

 ### Task 2: Minimum Viable Product